JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

 <img alt="simple-example" src="/images/simple-example.png" style="height:500px"/>
 </p>
     <figcaption style="text-align: center;" >The zero set of $f_1$ in <span style="color:steelblue">blue</span> and the zero set of $f_2$ in <span style="color:indianred">red</span>.
 Their common zero set is depicted in <span style="color:black">black</span>.</figcaption>

 </figure>

 From the figure we can see that $f_1$ and $f_2$ have 4 common zeros.
-Using [HomotopyContinuation.jl](https://www.JuliaHomotopyContinuation.org) we can compute them very easily.
+Using [HomotopyContinuation.jl](https://www.JuliaHomotopyContinuation.org) we can compute them.

 ```julia